FennerLabs/BART/README.md

 ![image](https://github.com/user-attachments/assets/216bb067-1ec6-4327-b2a5-fc6bab2dce39)

 ## Why do we need this tool?
 There is a large amount of experimental data available on chemical contaminant biotransformations in the environment, but most of this data is stored in an inaccessible, non machine-readable format (e.g. behind paywalls, in PDFs).
-We aim to fix this by encouraging researchers to share their data in an open source, standardized format that can be easily used to upload the data into a open-source, freely available online software (e.g. [enviPath](https://envipath.org/)).
+We aim to fix this by encouraging researchers to share their data in an open source, standardized format that can be easily used to upload the data into open-source, freely available online software (e.g. [enviPath](https://envipath.org/)).

 ## About the template
 This repository contains an empty version of the BiotransformAtion Reporting Tool (BART), and a filled-out version with data from the publication ([10.1021/acs.est.3c05506](https://pubs.acs.org/doi/full/10.1021/acs.est.3c05506)) as an example.